U.S. Highway 89 Bryce Canyon to Grand Canyon

 Due to a large rockslide, the connecting trail from Bryce Point to Peekaboo Loop is closed.
 Trail will be reopened once repairs are made.
 The Peekaboo Loop is open, but must be accessed from Sunset or Sunrise Point.

 Due to dangerous conditions (falling rock and treacherous, icy switchbacks), the Wall Street section of the Navajo Loop Trail is CLOSED.
 It will reopen in Spring once freezing temperatures have subsided.

 Due to bear activity at select campsites in Bryce Canyon's backcountry, two backcountry campsites have been closed until further notice: Sheep Creek and Iron Spring.

 Annual Utah Prairie Dog Day

-Bryce Canyon National Park's fourth annual Utah Prairie Dog Day will take place Friday, June 21nd, 2013 beginning at 9 a.m., concluding with an 8:00 p.m. evening ranger program at the Bryce Canyon Lodge.
+Dates for Bryce Canyon National Park's fifth annual Utah Prairie Dog Day will be announced soon.
+Activities will begin at 9 a.m. and conclude with an 8:00 p.m. evening ranger program at the Bryce Canyon Lodge.

 Did You Know?